-The project is led by four German research institutions: the German Development Institute (GDI), the German Institute on International and Security Affairs (SWP), the German Institute for Global and Area Studies (GIGA), and the Institute for the World Economy (IfW Kiel).
+The project is led by four German research institutions: the German Institute of Development and Sustainability (IDOS), the German Institute on International and Security Affairs (SWP), the German Institute for Global and Area Studies (GIGA), and the Institute for the World Economy (IfW Kiel).
 As part of the project, SWP will organize several (international) conferences and events with a focus on political stakeholders and policy consulting.
-Through close cooperation with the project Transnational Governance of Sustainable Commodity Supply Chains coordinated by Dr Melanie Müller, the SWP will further contribute academic publications and expertise on sustainable supply chains in the raw mineral sector.
+Through close cooperation with the project Transnational Governance of Sustainable Commodity Supply Chains, SWP will further contribute academic publications and expertise on sustainable supply chains in the raw mineral sector.

 The website sustainablesupplychains.org forms the central hub of the Research Network.
 There, our members present and discuss their research results from a wide array of fields, including sustainability, economic development, human rights, environmental and climate impacts, and corporate responsibility in global supply chains.
 The content is made available in the form of blog posts, podcasts, conferences and events, and scientific publications.

-The project is funded by the Federal Ministry for Economic Cooperation and Development.
+The project is funded by the Federal Ministry for Economic Cooperation and Development (BMZ).

 Harnessing Regulatory Heterogeneity for Sustainable Global Supply Chains